 - Single Parent Advocate As a way of describing their purpose, Single Parent Advocate writes on their home page that their purpose is to educate and empower single parents; they offer resources and assistance that helps them improve their lives

 - Parents Without Partners This organization’s chapters are run exclusively by volunteer members; it offers educational activities, family activities, and adult social and recreational activities as well as service projects and various services such as babysitting, clothing supplies, and toy exchanges

 - Phillips Charitable Organization This organization was originally founded in order to supply aid to many individuals including single parents.

 - Jeremiah Program This program is a non-profit organization that supplies education and training for both single mothers and their children.
 The goal of the program is to cultivate in single mothers and children their determination to be successful and move forward with whatever challenges they may face.

 - Helping Hands for Single Moms Helping Hands is a community-based nonprofit that works with poverty-stricken single mothers who are continuing their education; they help them through their classes and help them reach their goals of financial independence

 - HOPE Network Inc. HOPE is an acronym that stands for holistic-opportunities-parenting-education; as the main purpose of this organization, HOPE is used to assist single mothers in all aspect that they find themselves needing help with

 - Salvation Army and Catholic Charities– provide housing assistance with the objective of ending homelessness for single-parent families.
-They work by connecting individuals to professional case management, financial aid programs, rental grants and trained mentoring groups from local offices.
-They also help with Christmas list.
+They work by connecting individuals to professional case management, financial aid programs, rental grants, and trained mentoring groups from local offices.
+They also help with the Christmas list.